Steelers QB, former OSU standout dead at 24 - NewsBreak

 PITTSBURGH, Pa.
 (WKBN) – Former Ohio State standout and Steelers quarterback Dwayne Haskins has died in a car accident according to his agent.

-ESPN’s Adam Schefter broke the news via social media.Browns sign former Steelers quarterback
+ESPN’s Adam Schefter broke the news via social media.Detroit to host the 2024 NFL draft

 Haskins’s agent says he was hit by a car in Southern Florida.